fboes/js-boilerplate/README.md

 Simple boilerplate for quickly adding JS application logic to your HTML.

-Comes in three flavors:
+Comes in two flavors:

+* Stand-alone main.js without jQuery (only tested in non-IE browsers)
 * jQuery plugin
-* Stand-alone main.js without jQuery
-* Combination of jQuery pluginin launched by main.js

 Legal stuff
 -------------------------------